LII

 BobbyInvestment Opinion: Should I buy LII Today?

-The two biggest risks are a further deceleration in revenue growth and continued margin compression.
-This Hold rating would upgrade to a Buy if the forward P/E compresses below 15x (implying further price decline without estimate cuts) or if quarterly revenue growth turns positive, signaling a cyclical trough.
-It would downgrade to a Sell if quarterly revenue decline accelerates beyond 15% or if net margin falls below 10%.
-Relative to its own history, the stock is fairly valued at the lower end of its range, but relative to the sector, it remains slightly overvalued given the current growth profile.
+Risks & Conditions: The two biggest risks are a further deterioration in residential construction activity and a failure of cost controls to offset volume declines, leading to more severe margin compression.
+This Hold rating would upgrade to a Buy if the forward P/E compressed below 16x on sustained FCF or if quarterly revenue growth sequentially inflects to positive.
+It would downgrade to a Sell if revenue decline accelerates beyond 15% YoY or if net margin falls below 10%.
+Currently, the stock is fairly valued relative to its challenged near-term prospects but appears undervalued relative to its long-term cash-generating capability.

 Sign up to view all